-An attorney will file a personal injury lawsuit for a person who is injured due to the negligence of someone else.
-The injury may be either physical or emotional.
+Agee Clymer Mitchell & Portman Law will file a personal injury lawsuit for a person who is injured due to the negligence of someone else.
 It can be the result of a variety of actions or conduct.

-Some of the most common types of personal injury cases include slip and fall, automobile accidents, assaults and battery, medical malpractice, and product liability.
 The goal of a personal injury action is to determine who was responsible, hold them accountable, and then compel the responsible party to compensate the injured person for the losses sustained.
 If you delay hiring an attorney, it could harm your chances of getting the compensation you deserve.

 In Ohio, the legal definition of a motor vehicle accident (car accident) is when any road vehicle collides with another object, such as a pedestrian, road debris, or another vehicle.
 If another driver is at fault, and you suffered injuries or property damages, you may be eligible for compensatory damages from the driver.
-In most situations, you should consult with a motor vehicle accident attorney before pursuing your personal injury case.
+In most situations, you should consult with a personal injury attorney before pursuing your personal injury case.
 Most people are not prepared to face insurance companies and their legal teams, who are experts at minimizing insurance payouts to wronged parties.
-The personal injury lawyers of Agee Clymer Laret and Mitchell can help.

 While trucking accidents are a subset of motor vehicle accidents, Ohio has laws that are unique to semi-trucks and other commercial vehicles.
 An accident involving a truck is more complicated than a normal car accident, and legal action in a personal injury case can include multi-party liability, filing a lawsuit against a company instead of an individual, and potentially criminal charges.
-You need an experienced trucking accident attorney like the personal injury attorney of Agee Clymer Laret and Mitchell to represent you in your Columbus Ohio personal injury case, or you risk losing out on a fair settlement.
+You need an experienced personal injury attorney like the personal injury attorneys of Agee Clymer Mitchell and Portman to represent you in your Ohio personal injury case, or you risk losing out on a fair settlement.

-In regards to dog bites, Ohio is a “strict liability” state.
+In regard to dog bites, Ohio is a “strict liability” state.
 This means that the dog’s owner is responsible for any damages caused by the dog, even if the dog does not have a history of aggressive behavior or even if the owner tried to prevent the dog from hurting anyone.
 In Ohio, the injured party must still prove to have not trespassed or teased, tormented, or tortured the dog on the dog owner’s property.
-An personal injury attorney who specializes in dog bite injury claims can help you prove your case.

 Back injuries include a range of injuries, including strains and spinal cord injuries.
 Damages usually include medical expenses and lost income, but can also include compensation for pain and suffering, emotional distress, and loss of consortium.

-Children have the same legal rights as adults in regards to personal injury cases in Columbus Ohio.
-As minors, however, they cannot file suit themselves, and thus they need a Guardian Ad Litem (usually a parent) to act on their behalf.
+Children have the same legal rights as adults in regard to personal injury cases in Columbus Ohio.
 The parent also has the right to compensation for medical bills paid on behalf of the child.

-If you have suffered any of these injuries, the personal injury attorneys of Agee Clymer Laret and Mitchell urge you to Contact us today for a free consultation.
+If you have suffered any of these injuries, the personal injury attorneys of Agee Clymer Mitchell and Portman urge you to contact us today for a free consultation.
 We have the experience necessary to represent you against insurance companies and corporations who want to minimize their responsibility in your injury.
 Our Ohio personal injury lawyers will fight for you to gain the compensation you deserve.